fbq('trackCustom', 'view_shop_gear'); var trackEvent = 'shop_gear'; You can have your coffee and drink it too.…

 All of these problems were swept away with the invention of the My K-Cup Universal Reusable Coffee Filter.
 These are about the size of a typical K-cup.
 You fill them with your favorite ground coffee and pop it in your Keurig.
 It has two fill lines, so you can brew a larger cup and retain the strong taste.
 All current Keurig models are compatible with the My K-Cup.
 But, many people like the Keurig because of the convenience: no measuring, no mess.
 Filling your own reusable filter nullifies that advantage.

-Keurig offers over a dozen models of brewers.
+Keurig offers over a dozen models of coffee brewers.
 These vary in size, features, and functions.
 Some can even brew a full carafe of coffee.
-Here we break down the best Keurig coffee makers so you can decide which Keurig brewer is best for you.
+Here we break down the best Keurig coffee maker models so you can decide which Keurig brewer is best for you.

-Enjoy the pure simplicity of a Keurig machine at a bargain price.
+Enjoy the pure simplicity of a Keurig Coffee Maker at a bargain price.
 This is a streamlined, single-serve coffee maker.
 It's one of the newer models in the Keurig line.
 It was developed exclusively for Walmart.
 You can get it in basic black, red, and tropical blue.

 You will find other compact Keurig models on our list.
 What sets this apart is the large reservoir.
 That lets you brew multiple cups back-to-back.
 You don't have to stop to refill or reheat the water.
 This brewer also has a warning light when you need to add water as well as a light when it's time to descale.